jordanhenshaw/Charlie-Kirk-FREEDOM/misc/hammer.md

 1. Publicly available communications suggest the victim revised his views on Israel approximately 48 hours before the crime, reportedly contrary to Hammer’s position.
 2. Hammer stated that he participated in a discussion with the victim regarding Israel support the night before the crime.
-3. Around that same time, Hammer posted a tweet/X message referencing public executions.
+3. Around that same time, Hammer reposted a years-old tweet/X post that endorsed public executions.
    *No evidence indicates any connection between this post and the subsequent event.*
 4. Following the crime, Hammer publicly characterized the victim’s position on Israel in ways not consistent with the earlier written statements that had been available to him.

 #### Owens Responds

-- Candace Owens publicly alleged that Hammer misrepresented the victim’s stance on Israel.
+- Candace Owens publicly alleged that Hammer willfully misrepresented the victim’s stance on Israel.
-- She further suggested that Hammer’s post about public executions, made the night before the event, was thematically connected to the execution that occurred the following day.
+- She further insinuated that Hammer’s post about public executions, made the night before the event, was thematically connected to the execution that occurred the following day.
   *This assertion remains an interpretation; no evidence has been presented showing a direct connection.*

 #### Hammer’s Response to Owens